 The Baptist Foundation of Oklahoma (Foundation), through its tradename WatersEdge Ministry Services (WatersEdge), operates a Church Extension Fund (CEF).
 The CEF is registered by completion and filing of an Offering Circular (Circular).
 The Circular is prepared in compliance with the North American Securities Administration Associations, Inc. (NASAA) Statement of Policy for offerings of securities (notes payable) and submitted to state securities departments for authorization to sell notes within each respective state.
-Through the Circular issued on June 1, 2023, the CEF offered notes payable in the aggregate principal amount of \$275,000,000.
-As of December 31, 2023, the CEF had notes payable in nineteen states.
+Through the Circular issued on June 1, 2024, the CEF offered notes payable in the aggregate principal amount of \$275,000,000.
+At December 31, 2024, the CEF had notes payable in twenty-eight states.
 The CEF uses the proceeds from the sale of these notes payable to make church building loans to finance capital improvement projects.